MojosBeans100/un-petit-jeu-francais/README.md

 [Wireframes](https://wireframe.cc/) was used to visualise website ideas and maintain an idea of layout and styling.
 See all pages concepts below.

 ### Intro Screen Design
+The Resources and About Us page have a very similar layout - simply with different text inside the main centered div.
 ![Intro Design](assets/images/WF-intro.JPG)

 ### Game Options Design